charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 The `DZIImages` directory contains the DZI image folders of the scroll images available to the current website.

-The `buttonImages` directory contains the custom button images needed by HandscrollViewer.  __Note: the location of the custom button images can be specified in the HandscrollViewer public property `prefixScrollUrl`.__
+The `buttonImages` directory contains the custom button images needed by HandscrollViewer.  __Note: the location of the custom button images is specified in the HandscrollViewer public property `prefixScrollUrl`.__